 Although not obligatory, the government expects most employers to include a narrative report alongside their gender pay gap figures to give relevant context to the figures.

 Because of the unprecedented uncertainty and pressures caused by the COVID-19 pandemic, the government suspended enforcement measures on gender pay gap reporting for 2019/20.
-However, it’s still encouraging those that can submit to do so.
-Enforcement measures for the 2020/21 reporting period have been suspended by six months, until 5 October 2021.
+However, it encouraged those that could submit to do so.
+Enforcement measures for the 2020/21 reporting period were suspended by six months, until 5 October 2021.

 Read the CIPD’s gender pay gap report.

 The Companies (Miscellaneous Reporting) Regulations 2018 requires all publicly listed firms with more than 250 UK employees to publish the ratio between the total remuneration of their CEOs and the full-time equivalent remuneration of their UK employees on the 25th, 50th (median) and 75th percentile.
 In other words, the company ranks its UK employees from highest to lowest paid, identifies the 25th, 50th and 75th highest remuneration, then compares this with the remuneration of its CEO.

 Firms have three options for calculating their pay ratios:

 - Option A: determine the total full-time-equivalent (FTE) remuneration for all the company’s UK employees for the relevant financial year; rank those individuals from low to high, based on their total remuneration; identify the people whose remuneration places them at the 25th, 50th (median) and 75th percentile points.

 - Option B: use existing gender pay gap report data to identify the employees at the 25th, 50th and 75th percentile.

 - Option C: identify the employees at the 25th, 50th and 75th percentile using other existing pay data.